When you run a query using InfoSum Platform, the results returned contain an element of approximation.

 It's easiest to understand this by way of an example.
 Suppose you run a insight query which reports on age distribution, grouping ages into 10-year bins (0-10 years old, 10-20 years old, 20-30 years old and so on).

 If the dataset you query contains exact ages, or dates of birth, then each individual can be definitively assigned to one of these bins.
 There is no approximation from this process.

 But suppose the original data itself grouped ages into bins - this time with different boundaries (say 0-18, 18-30, 31-45 and so on).
 In this case, if the original data said that a particular person is aged 18-30, there is no way to tell for sure whether they belong in the 10-20 or 20-30 query bin.

 InfoSum Platform resolves this problem by choosing the most closely-matching bin (20-30 in this example).
 However, this clearly introduces an element of approximation.
 If quality metrics indicate that this is happening, you may be able to improve your results by using a different dataset containing more specific data.

-Representation Score helps you gauge the impact of this effect on a specific query.
+The quality metric Representation Score helps you gauge the impact of this effect on a specific query.
 Like all quality metrics, it is a value between 0 and 1.
 A value above 0.95 suggests there is limited impact, while a value below 0.90 indicates that you may need to take this effect into account.

 Approximation arising from privacy controls